trailofbits/http-security/README.md

 Security Headers is a parser for security-relevant HTTP headers.
 Each header value is parsed and validated according to the syntax specified in its relevant RFC.

-Security Headers relies on [parslet] for constructing its parsing grammer, and [curb] for retreiving raw HTTP headers.
+Security Headers relies on [parslet] for constructing its parsing grammer, and [curb] for retrieving raw HTTP headers.

 Currently parsed security headers are: